ENVIRO LOO TOILET PROJECT – FROM DANGER TO DIGNITY

 Students who use pit toilets are exposed to disease, injury and even death.
 Those who wander into the bush face humiliation and danger.
 Children must choose to either put themselves at risk or forgo an education, simply because this basic human need is not met at school.
 The problem has become so severe that the South African government is seeking assistance.

 To meet this need we have begun building environmentally friendly, waterless, safe toilets known as Enviro-Loos.
-We have built 25 toilet stalls for schools and for our Del Cramer and Mountain View campuses to provide safe toilets and reduce the use water.
-In 2018, our goal is to build another 30 toilet stalls.
+We have built 85 toilet stalls for schools, preschools and for our Del Cramer and Mountain View campuses to provide safe toilets and reduce the use of water.

 In partnership with Rotary International and grants from Hy-Vee, we are drilling wells in rural villages to provide children with clean drinking water, as well as farmers with drip irrigation for their crops.

 DAYS FOR GIRLS FEMININE HYGIENE KITS

 Every girl in the world deserves education, safety, and dignity.
 We help girls gain access to quality sustainable feminine hygiene and awareness, by direct distribution of sustainable feminine hygiene kits, by partnering with nonprofits, groups and organizations, by raising awareness, and by helping communities around the world start their own programs.

 Thanks to a global grassroots network of thousands of volunteers and supporters on 6 continents, the Days for Girls project has reached over one million women and girls in 124+ countries.
 It’s working!
 You can help us reach the girls of Limpopo.

 To get involved with a Days for Girls team that is supporting Blessman International or to find out how to make Days for Girls kits on your own, please contact Paula Blessman.